allegheny-college-cmpsc-200-fall-2024/course-materials/CODE_OF_CONDUCT.md

 enable high-level functionality.
 I think it's important that we read a bit about the historical definition of the "hack" to understand where my interest in evaluting this course derives.

-The above defines the conditions in which I find it useful to challenge you to go _beyond_ strict course application, but says nothing about why I choose to implement a labor-based contract in this course.
-Much of what the assignments directly test through specifications defined through GatorGrader (our automated grading system) cover the basic knowledge.
-This level of understanding represents the _average_ of what the industry would expect those new to the field to know about computer systems architecture and functionality.

-As such, the covenants of this contract are here to reassure and protect you from a fear of failure.
-Consistent and earnest effort provides this safety net.
-There are ways for you to essentially "choose your own adventure" in the evaluation of this course, and I encourage you to engage at the level that you see fit.
-My sincerest hope remains that structuring this course to reward labor dictated, at least in some small part, by your interest allows you to guide and manage your own learning.

 ### A brief history of "hacks"

 > The Hacker Ethic: